-However, not everybody can jump right into elite membership.
+However, not everybody can jump right into elite Chase Private Client membership.
 To qualify for, the first hurdle is that you must maintain an average daily balance of $250,000 or more.
-This can be in any combination of qualifying checking, savings or business deposits and investments accounts.
+This can be in any combination of qualifying checking, savings, or business deposits and investment accounts.

 Rumor has it that if you come close and have been with Chase for years, you might be offered an invitation to join, but that’s not a guarantee.

 You can also enjoy a $2,000 bonus when you join Chase Private Client.
-Within 45 days, transfer a total of $250,000 or more in qualifying new money or securities to a combination of eligible checking, savings and/or investment accounts, (excludes: any You Invest℠, J.P.
-Morgan retirement accounts and CDs) and maintain the balance for at least 90 days.
+Within 45 days, transfer a total of $250,000 or more in qualifying new money or securities to a combination of eligible checking, savings and/or investment accounts, (this excludes any You Invest℠ by J.P.
+Morgan INVESTMENT PRODUCTS: NOT A DEPOSIT • NOT FDIC INSURED • NO BANK GUARANTEE • MAY LOSE VALUE, J.P.
+Morgan retirement accounts, and CDs) and maintain the balance for at least 90 days.
 However, this offer is only available to existing Chase customers.

 The Cost of Chase Private Client

 The information for You Invest℠ by J.P.
 Morgan has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.